-ii.
+i.
 Supply agreements

 The Co-operative has exclusive agreements to supply various retail members with all of their food, petroleum and agro product requirements which were initially measured at fair value using the discounted cash flow method.
-The supply agreements are subsequently measured at cost and amortized over the remaining useful life of the contracts, which ranges from 20 to 30 years.
+The supply agreements are subsequently measured at cost and amortized over the estimated useful life of the contracts, which range from 20 to 30 years.

-iii.
+ii.
 Research and development

-Research is original and planned investigation undertaken with the prospect of gaining new scientific or technical knowledge or understanding.
+Research is an original and planned investigation undertaken with the prospect of gaining new scientific or technical knowledge or understanding.
 Research costs are expensed as incurred.